standardebooks/tools/README.md

 -	### `se clean`

 	Prettify and canonicalize individual XHTML, SVG, or CSS files, or all XHTML, SVG, or CSS files in a source directory.
-Note that this only prettifies the source code; it doesn’t perform typography changes.

 -	### `se compare-versions`